aaronparker/aaronparker.github.io/_posts/2019-06-30-user-experience-virtualzation-profile-container.md

 #### OneDrive for Business for Cross Platform Consistency

 I have written previously on [using UE-V on a modern Windows 10 desktop](https://stealthpuppy.com/user-experience-virtualzation-intune/) with an approach that uses OneDrive for Business as the storage location.
-FSLogix Profile Container and Office 365 Container enables the native OneDrive sync client in a virtual desktop environment, so it stands to reason that we can use OneDrive for Business as a sync location for these desktops.
+FSLogix Profile Container and Office 365 Container enables the native OneDrive sync client in virtual desktops including non-persistent desktops, so it stands to reason that we can use OneDrive for Business as a sync location.

-What's great about using OneDrive as the settings storage location is that now application preferences are not locked in the data centre and end-users have a more consistent experience across Windows everywhere.
-OneDrive handles synchronising preferences between different desktops, making those preferences highly-available for business continuity and removes the storage challenge associated with a file server.
-Because the UE-V Settings Storage Location is hosted in the Profile Container, we solve any IOPS issues that syncing to a network share may introduce.
+What's great about using OneDrive as the settings storage location, is that now application preferences are not locked in the data centre and end-users have a more consistent experience across Windows, everywhere.
+OneDrive handles synchronising preferences between different desktops, making those preferences highly-available for business continuity.
+Additionally because UE-V is saving settings into the Container, it removes any storage performance challenge associated with a file server.

 ## Summary

-With the Microsoft aquisition of FSLogix, I'm expecting to see Profile Container (and Office 365 Container) just about everywhere.
+With the Microsoft aquisition of FSLogix, I'm expecting to see even more customers deployinh Profile Container (and Office 365 Container).
 There's little reason for a licensed customer to not be deploying it in their virtual desktop environments.

 However, there are some limitations with only roaming the user profile in a Container, in that while the user gets the best possible experience, the profile itself it not necessarily portable across platforms.

 By teaming Profile Container with User Experience Virtualization, we can extract application preferences from the Container to share them across Windows versions, migrate between Profile Containers and even provide a consistent user experience across virtual and physical desktops.

-While UE-V may not be as fully featured as competing solutions or perhaps as widely used, the entire stack now comes from Microsoft.
-That means no additional software licensing cost to improve the experience of user preferences across all of your Windows desktops.
+While UE-V may not be as fully featured as competing solutions or perhaps as widely used, but the entire stack now comes from Microsoft.
+That means no additional software licensing cost to improve the experience of user preferences across *all* of your Windows desktops.